Referendum Party (South Africa)

-The Referendum Party (RP) is a secessionist political party in South Africa established to compete in the 2024 general election.
+The Referendum Party (RP) was a small secessionist political party in South Africa established to compete in the 2024 general election.
 The party was founded by members of the Cape Independence Advocacy Group (CIAG) in November 2023 in response to Western Cape premier Alan Winde refusing to call a referendum on Cape independence in October 2023.

-The Referendum Party does not seek to remove the Democratic Alliance (DA) from the Western Cape government, but to push the DA into adopting more radical policy positions, including calling a referendum on independence and ban the use of racial laws and categories.
+The Referendum Party did not seek to remove the Democratic Alliance (DA) from the Western Cape government, but to push the DA into adopting more radical policy positions, including calling a referendum on independence and ban the use of racial laws and categories.
+The party was led by Phil Craig, who was previously involved in the founding of the Cape Independence Advocacy Group.

-The party is led by Phil Craig, who was previously involved in the founding of the Cape Independence Advocacy Group.
-According to Craig, the Referendum Party is styled after the Brexit Party and Brexit Party members were consulted to help inform the party's policies.
+RP merged into the Freedom Front Plus on March 25 2026 after failing to secure any seats in the 2024 general elections.

 History

 Formation

-The Referendum Party has its roots in the Cape Independence Advocacy Group (CIAG), a political lobby group set up to lobby the DA-led Western Cape government to hold a referendum on independence.
+The Referendum Party had its roots in the Cape Independence Advocacy Group (CIAG), a political lobby group set up to lobby the DA-led Western Cape government to hold a referendum on independence.
 After years of negotiations the CIAG together with other organisations which included the Freedom Front Plus, CapeXit, the Swartland Aksie Groep and others sent an ultimatum to Alan Winde with the backing of 30k signatures.
 It asked the premier to either call a referendum on independence or ask the president of South Africa to call one.
 The Premier refused.

 As a result, the CIAG launched the Referendum Party, to provide a safe haven for DA voters who also want a referendum on independence.
 The party was launched as a single issue party solely focused on calling for a referendum on independence.